Skip to footer content

 PDF viewer displaying a Monthly Sales Report with formatted header text and generation date, demonstrating HTML-to-PDF conversion with custom CSS styling applied through IronPDF

-For additional information and code examples on HTML to PDF conversion, explore IronPDF's comprehensive documentation.
+For additional code examples on HTML to PDF conversion, explore IronPDF's documentation.
 You can also generate PDFs from CSHTML Razor views, URLs, or even Markdown content.

 Sometimes users need to download PDF files rather than view them in the browser.
-You might have a link on your home page that directs users to these reports.
-How the browser handles the response depends on the Content-Disposition header.
-Understanding this distinction is crucial for providing the right user experience.
+The way the browser handles the response depends on the Content-Disposition header.
+Understanding this distinction is important for delivering the right experience in your application.

 using IronPdf;